Introduction for Ashtanga Yoga

 Jois came to hear the lecture and fell in love with the amazing abilities of the yogi.
 The next morning, Jois arrived at the house where the yogi had been staying and asked him to learn the secrets of knowledge.
 The Yogi, Krishnamacharya, answered in the affirmative, and from that day on, and for the next 25 years, Jois was a devoted student of Krishnamacharya.

-Jois was trained under the guidance of his teacher to teach the unusual method cited in the writings of the Yoga Korunta.
-In time, Jois coined the name “Ashtanga Yoga” or “Eight Branches” on the basis of Patanjali’s Ashtanga Yoga.
+Jois was trained under his teacher’s guidance to teach the unusual method cited in the writings of the Yoga Korunta.
+In time, Jois coined the name “Ashtanga Yoga” or “Eight Branches” based on Patanjali’s Ashtanga Yoga.

-Patanjali was a philosopher, a Yogi, and a teacher who apparently lived two hundred years before Christ, and was the first to write down the philosophical, as well as practical, basis of Yoga.
+Patanjali was a philosopher, a Yogi, and a teacher who apparently lived two hundred years before Christ and was the first to write down the philosophical and practical basis of Yoga.
 His work “Yoga Sutra” has become one of the schools of Indian philosophy.

 The practical part of Patanjali’s sutras is called Ashtanga Yoga.
 The Ashtanga Yoga definition is: Ashta is Eight and Angha is Branches.
-His purpose is to remove the agony of ignorance, which causes a person to identify himself with his body and not be able to perceive the soul as separate from matter.
-The eight branches of Ashtanga Yoga are Yama, Nyama, Asana, Pranayama, Pratihara, Dharana, Dhyan and Samadhi.
+His purpose is to remove the agony of ignorance, which causes a person to identify himself with his body and not perceive the soul as separate from matter.
+The eight branches of Ashtanga Yoga are Yama, Nyama, Asana, Pranayama, Pratihara, Dharana, Dhyan, and Samadhi.

 - Ahimsa – Non-violence or non-infringement.
 Avoiding harm to living creatures.
 Thought, speech, and action.